 Observation of pupils in class, at lunchtimes, breaktimes etc

 Regular meetings with the Head teacher and SENDCo where performance and progress of each pupil is tracked – both against national targets and personal targets.

 Teachers do not diagnose conditions.

 If the pupils continues to be of concern the class teacher, head teacher and SENDCo will observe and suggest intervention strategies or suggest a referral to an outside agency such as an LSAT from Severndale Outreach, SALT, Educational Psychologist, Occupational Therapist, Sensory Inclusion, CAMHs.
 Parents can also request an assessment by visiting their GP.
-The pupil is then carefully monitored and reviewed after a term to ensure that progress is being made.
-If progress is still not being made then either other interventions are implemented, another referral is made or statutory assessment is requested.
+The pupil is then carefully monitored and reviewed after a plan, do review cycle to ensure that progress is being made.
+If progress is still not being made after three cycles, then either other interventions are implemented, another referral is made or statutory assessment is requested.